Habit Stacking: How to Build New Habits by Piggy-Backing on Old Ones

 Frequently Asked Questions

-What is habit stacking?
+What is habit stacking?▾

-Who invented habit stacking?
+Who invented habit stacking?▾

 The term was coined by S.J.
 Scott in his 2014 book of the same name.
 BJ Fogg developed the underlying 'anchoring' concept in his Tiny Habits method at Stanford, and James Clear popularized the idea in Atomic Habits in 2018.
+Implementation intention research from Peter Gollwitzer dates the underlying mechanism to the 1990s.

-How long does it take for a stacked habit to stick?
+How long does it take for a stacked habit to stick?▾

 Ready to stop making excuses?

 FineStreak calls you daily, tracks your goals, and charges real fines when you slip.
-Join the Founding 100.
+Free for 7 days, no card.